ctools/ctools/doc/source/about.rst

 ctools are based on GammaLib, a versatile toolbox for the scientific analysis of astronomical gamma-ray data.
-Besides CTA, GammaLib supports the analysis of H.E.S.S., MAGIC, VERITAS, Fermi/LAT, COMPTEL and INTEGRAL/SPI data.
+Besides CTA, GammaLib supports the analysis of H.E.S.S., MAGIC, VERITAS, Fermi/LAT, CGRO/COMPTEL and INTEGRAL/SPI data.
 GammaLib supports in particular the combination of data from different instruments in a true joint multi-wavelength analysis that consistently handles the response of each instrument.
-An interface to virtual observatory ressources does also exist.
+An interface to virtual observatory resources does also exist.

 ctools are developed by a team of enthousiastic gamma-ray astronomers with support from engineers.
 We regularily organise